 Now that spring is in the air it is the perfect time to come visit Shawnee.
 While you are here, make sure to stop and say hello to Tutu the mummy.
 Visit Buddy the bear at the Pottawatomie County Museum, and encounter the incredible bald eagles at the aviary.

 You would probably never expect to find mummies anywhere in Oklahoma, but the Mabee-Gerrer Museum of Art (MGMoA), located on the campus of St. Gregory’s University, is home to not one but two ancient Egyptian mummies.
 Tutu the mummy is especially popular at the MGMOA.
 She has even made a trip to the local hospital to undergo an MRI.
 When Tutu isn’t busy being a mummy, she enjoys social media.
 You can follow her on Twitter or friend her on Facebook to keep up with the happenings at the Mabee-Gerrer Museum of Art.
 Hold on to your Tutu’s!
-Visit Shawnee will have more about mummies in their June post .
+Tutu recently gave an interview – read more here!

 CPN Eagle Aviary